eoncarlyle/portfolio-website/portfolio-application/posts/uncomfortably-functional-kotlin.md

 It isn't terribly clear to me exactly how the Arrow authors enable this short-circut behaviour; the library seems to be using every Kotlin trick in the book to make this syntax work.
-F#'s computation expression syntax isn't quite as elegant (especially for defining new computation expressions), but it is a lot more straightforward and every time you see `let!` you know what you are getting while the Kotlin `bind` method has no such gaurentees.
+F#'s computation expression syntax isn't quite as elegant (especially for defining new computation expressions), but it is a lot more straightforward.
+The restricitons that computation expression have to follow also mean you can immediately tell what the syntax means even without reading the computation expression, unlike for Kotlin type-safe builders.
 But all-in all, I like working with Arrow and it brings a lot of what makes F# fun into Kotlin.
-But as far as Arrow can take you, there are still real langauge-level limitations.
+But as far as Arrow can take you, there are still real and frustrating langauge-level limitations.

 ## Hitting the Langauge Wall